gienyne/Industrial_edge_gateway/docs/architekture/Gateway_Connectors.md

 Otherwise, the broker can disconnect the older client using the same client ID.

-The current name is therefore somewhat misleading; `clientId` would be a more accurate name.

 The raw MQTT/JSON format is documented in `data_models.md`.

 ---